 Why Seasons Break Target CPA

-Service businesses face predictable seasonal CPA fluctuations.
-HVAC companies see summer spikes in demand (and competition).
+Seasonal CPA fluctuations are predictable.
+HVAC companies see summer spikes.
 Tax accountants face Q1 surges.
 Wedding photographers peak in spring and fall.
 When competition increases, CPCs rise ā and your Target CPA becomes harder to hit.

 Seasonal Adjustment Protocol